nejrariizviic/Smart-Home-with-Voice-Assistance/README.md

 -Open project in Proteus.

--Paste the path in Arduino Mega and select hex paths of PIR, Water and Gas sensors from LIBRARY folder.
+-Paste the path in Arduino Mega and select hex paths of PIR, Water and Gas sensors from Libraries folder.

 -Download Arduino Voice Control Android app and connect the phone with the pc using bluetooth.